Sebe2k04/fullstack-portfolio-nextjs-nodejs/README.md

 ### how to run it

-note : initially the website will be blank because no user , admin or products are not in you database
+note : initially the website will be blank because no admin or projects , certifications , resume are not in you database

 create two terminals in vs code